 If you are wondering How to Make Your Home More Energy Efficient and Save Money, then the answer lies in this article.
-Out of the many techniques there are in the market, one of the solutions you can opt for is a passive house for energy conservation.
+Out of the many techniques, there are in the market, one of the solutions you can opt for is a passive house for energy conservation.
 This is a concept that helps to reduce the energy consumption of your house and reduce your energy bills as well.
-This concept helps to make homes economically, and produce a good microclimate in building.
+This concept helps to make homes economically, and produce a good microclimate in a building.

 What makes passive homes so energy efficient?